Frequently Asked Questions

 Support for multiple languages?

 Inworld is actively expanding its capabilities to include support for multiple languages.
-Initially, this includes English, Mandarin (Simplified Chinese), and Korean, with more languages to come.
+Initially, this includes English, Mandarin (Simplified Chinese), Korean, and Japanese, with more languages to come.

 Multilingual support aims to make Inworld's interactive characters accessible to a broader global audience, allowing more users to engage with characters in their native languages.